bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 #### Amazon Kindle eInk Devices (Paperwhite, Voyage, Oasis, etc. except DX)

 Important: You can’t use “Send to Kindle” to transfer the azw3 file.
 This is a bug in Amazon’s software.
-You *must* transfer our azw3 ebooks to Kindles with a USB cable.
+You *must* transfer the azw3 file to Kindles with a USB cable.

 1. Using a USB cable, connect your Kindle to the computer you downloaded [the azw3 file][kindle download link] to.
 Your Kindle will appear as a USB drive that you can browse.